 Evaluate associations between 5 year mortality and LDL using risk ratio (RR: ratios of probabilities).

 Methods: The probabilities of subjects dying within 5 years of study enrollment were compared across groups defined by the continuous LDL values.
 Ratio of the probabilities were tested using a Poisson regression with robust method.
-95% confidence intervals for the ratio of probabilities in population were based on that same treatment of variances.
+95% confidence intervals for the ratio of probabilities in population were based on Wald statistic computed using that same treatment of variances.

 Results: From Poisson regression method, 725 available observations from a sample of 735 elderly subjects between ages 65 and 99, we estimate that for each mg/dL difference in LDL value, the ratio of probability dying within 5 years from study enrollment of a higher LDL group compared to a lower LDL group is 0.9936.
 A 95% CI suggests that this observation is not unusual if the true ratio of probability of death within 5 years per each mg/dL difference in LDL value when a higher LDL group is compared to a lower LDL group is between 0.9883 and 0.9989.
 This observation is statistically significant at a 0.05 level of significance (two-sided p value of 0.018), and we can with high confidence reject the null hypothesis that the probability of death within 5 year is not associated with serum LDL levels.